rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

  *
  * **Key Features:**
  * 1. **Project Structure & Setup**
- *    - Built using Spring Boot with essential dependencies such as Spring Data JPA and an embedded database (H2) for development and testing.
+ *    - Built using Spring Boot with essential dependencies such as Spring Data JPA and an embedded database (mySql) for development and testing.
  *    - Organized into clearly defined packages: {@code model}, {@code repository}, {@code service}, and {@code exception}.
  *
  * 2. **Service Layer – User Deletion**